 She and her husband both died in their late thirties, leaving several children, the youngest of which were then raised by the Matthews family.

 4.2.1) Augustine Wills Neale, “Gus” (1840-1933).
 Georgetown College, Valedictorian of Class of 1860.
 With other neighbors and relatives, he served as a Private in the Confederate Army 2nd Md.
 Inf.
 Co.
 B., and was wounded slightly at Cold Harbor.
 When he returned from the war, he inherited “Johnsontown”.
+According to his obituary in the New York Times, he became superintendent of public schools in Charles County in 1882 and served on the Maryland Court of Appeals from 1892 to 1898.
 He married Jane “Jennie” Rose Matthews (1847-1911) and they had 8 children.
+He is buried at St. Ignatius, Chapel Point, with his wife.

 4.2.2) Charles Alexander Neale (1843-1907).
 He married his cousin Mary Ann Wills (1842-1909), daughter of Joseph I. Wills, Jr. and they had 10 children.